 One of the most fascinating subjects on earth has to be the study of genealogy and ancestry.
 In the last decade, many genetic companies have emerged with the sophisticated prospects of 23andMe.

-Yes, there are concerns of cyber-hacking and the stealing of ones personal information, who would have thought that the human DNA would be such an important and profitable commodity.
+Yes, there are concerns about cyber-hacking and the stealing of one’s personal information, who would have thought that human DNA would be such an important and profitable commodity.

 To the average American, some of these terms and actions were not introduced to our vocabulary, thought processes, or belief systems, one or two decades ago.

-If the common-man becomes empowered by the “Knowledge” and blessing of genetic technology presented on an individual scale, think of what imagined power awaits the unlimited minds and bank accounts of big pharma drug corporations and their tech partnerships, and their armada of second, and third party partners who intellectually feast upon with the collection of genetic human DNA.
+If the common-man becomes empowered by the “Knowledge” and blessing of genetic technology presented on an individual scale, think of what imagined power awaits the unlimited minds and bank accounts of big pharma drug corporations and their tech partnerships, and their armada of a second, and third-party partners who intellectually feast upon with the collection of genetic human DNA.

-Since the very beginning of it’s launch in 2007, the genomics giant 23andMe till present day has acquired over 5 million specimens contributing to the worlds largest database of DNA.
-But what will the true price to pay for the Knowledge of biological secrets cost it’s consumers who innocently bought into the service, only seeking to learn about what past nations their inherited their genetic makeup and influence of behavior and health were born.
+Since the very beginning of its launch in 2007, the genomics giant 23andMe to the present day has acquired over 5 million specimens contributing to the world’s largest database of DNA.
+But what will the true price pay for the Knowledge of biological secrets cost its consumers who innocently bought into the service, only seeking to learn about what past nations their inherited their genetic makeup and influence of behavior and health were born.

 If you’re one of the five million plus customers involved with DNA and ancestry report from 23andMe, know that the pharmaceutical giant, GlaxoSmithKline now “owns” your genetic identity code.”